If you are reading this, it means you are in the richest 78.9% of the world's population

 In the UK you can get public transport to any part of the country without needing special permission papers, you can cycle around without worrying about being shot.

-One way to feel happy is to remember the good things you have, and take for granted.
+One reason to feel happy is to remember the good things you have, and take for granted.

 This may put things in perspective.
 In a world where advertising and culture can make you feel inadequate for not owning certain possessions, you can forget how lucky you are.